 - Poolside movies

-Which Stateroom Should I Book?
+Which Stateroom Should I Book For My First Cruise?

 Staterooms and suites come in varying sizes and styles.
 Inside staterooms tend to be the most affordable, and they’re perfect for those who just want a comfortable place to rest their heads at night.
 Oceanview staterooms have a window or porthole that let you view the ocean.
 Balcony staterooms come with their own balconies, giving you some private space to take in those amazing ocean blues.
 Suites are well-appointed and offer extra living space, just like hotel suites do.
 Luxury suites are the best of the best and are ideal for large groups or those who like to travel in style.